LESLIE: Now we’ve got Elizabeth in Idaho who’s dealing with some cracks in composite siding. Tell us about it.

 ELIZABETH: Quite a few, quite a few.
 I’d say 10 places on the back of the house.

 TOM: I would caulk the seams.
 If it’s ¼- to ½-inch, I would caulk it.
 I would get caulk that’s colored to match the siding and I would apply a bead of caulk.
-Because the other thing to do, of course, is to put new siding in.
+Because the other thing to do for cracks in composite siding, of course, is to put new siding in.
 You would have to cut out the old siding and overlap that space and then paint it and it’s a really big project.
 So, I would caulk it and call it a day.

 ELIZABETH: OK.
 We have tried that and we’ve used a product – is it OK if I say the name of the product?